- Registration of citizenship

 - REGISTRATION OF CITIZENSHIP OF PERSONS WHO HAVE COMPLETED A FULL INSTRUCTIONAL COURSE IN THE LATVIAN LANGUAGE AND ACQUIRED PRIMARY OR GENERAL SECONDARY EDUCATION

 REGISTRATION OF CITIZENSHIP OF LATVIANS AND LIVS

-3) Have fluency in the Latvian language (completely understand daily and official information, are able to freely speak, communicate, answer to questions on common topics).
+3) have fluency in the Latvian language (completely understand daily and official information, are able to freely speak, communicate, answer questions on common topics).

 Their descendants under the age of 15 may concurrently acquire citizenship of Latvia.